TomasKorbar/srv_article/article.md

 have no way of telling the clients what port is the particular server using.
 With SRV records we can prevent that and keep the servers running smoothly without peaks while changing the server's port as we see fit.

 ### Zone file
 The following file is how we would configure our DNS server to provide information to clients.
-Notice that this domain does not receive mail and our servers will work only as a relay for outgoing post.
+Servers one, two and three are just relays that we will use for explanation and server four will receive testing mail.

 ```
 $TTL  3600